gibus/SpreadRevolutionaryDate/README.md

 Starting from version 0.39, you may have noticed that `Mastodon` and `Bluesky` targets can no spread not only a text message, but also an image (with alternative text).
 This is only used for now by `Telechat` message maker, to post an image of Groucha, the presenter of Téléchat.
 But it can be used by other message makers in the future, including `PromptUser`.

-This feature is not available now for _IRC_ targets, `Liberachat` and `Freenode`, since this targets are mostly for text messages.
+This feature is not available now for _IRC_ targets, `Liberachat` and `Freenode`, since theses targets are mostly for text messages.

 Also, we do not plan to extend this feature to `Twitter` target, since we recommand to not use this social network for political reasons.